glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 ### The Per-Week Visualization

 The per-week visualization shows all of the weeks that were simulated.
-Each week is displayed with its own card.
-The card shows the key state for that week, which includes:
+The top of the visualization is a neatly compacted list of every week, where each week only shows the the number of farms in that week.
+It must be emphasized that this view must be compact, ideally more than a dozen weeks can fit on each row, and dozens of rows can fit on each page.

+When a user clicks on a week, a detailed view for the week is shown below the compact list of weeks.
+This detailed view shows all of the key week details, and it also shows all of the farms that are participating in that week, one card per farm.
+By default, the first week is active.

+The detailed overview for the week displays:

 + the total deposits for that week
 + the total carbon credits for that week